MyNiuuu/MOFA-Video/README.md

 ## Acknowledgements
-We appreciate the Gradio code of [DragNUWA](https://arxiv.org/abs/2308.08089).
+Our Gradio codes are based on the early release of [DragNUWA](https://arxiv.org/abs/2308.08089).
+Our training codes are based on [Diffusers](https://github.com/huggingface/diffusers) and [SVD_Xtend](https://github.com/pixeli99/SVD_Xtend).
+We appreciate the code release of these projects.